fulfillment-and-distribution-powered-by-r+l-global-logistics-warehousing

 For instance, the video game company Nintendo offers pre-packaged console sets that include a game, controller, and all necessary cords.
 By offering multiple sets with different games, consumers feel empowered to choose the one that they like.
 This also spares the disappointment of receiving a console without a game to play immediately.

-1. Offload Slow-Selling Inventory
+1. Offloading Slow-Selling Inventory

 After analyzing sales data, a company might discover some related items aren’t selling well.
 This creates excess inventory.
 Kitting can sometimes solve this issue by increasing the value proposition of the items in question.